Alternative Dispute Resolution (ADR): Collaborative Divorce and Mediation

 At the law firm of Sowald Sowald Anderson Hawley & Johnson in Columbus, Ohio, we have lawyers familiar with and experienced in all forms of family law ADR, including the collaborative law process.
-Our attorneys will work with you, your spouse and your spouse’s attorney to reach a reasonable and suitable agreement.
+Our divorce attorneys will work with you, your spouse and your spouse’s attorney to reach a reasonable and suitable agreement.

-How Does Collaborative Law Work?
+How Does Collaborative Law Work in Ohio?

 In collaborative law, both sides and their attorneys enter into a written agreement to work together as a group to resolve all the issues and to terminate the marriage by dissolution.
-The parties and their attorneys schedule a series of four-way meetings during which disputed issues are discussed, information and documents are exchanged, and an agreement is worked out.
+The parties and their collaborative divorce attorneys schedule a series of four-way meetings during which disputed issues are discussed, information and documents are exchanged, and an agreement is worked out.

 If necessary, financial planners, accountants, counselors and other experts may be involved to review information and offer assistance and suggestions on how to best resolve certain matters.

-Is Collaborative Divorce Cheaper Than Litigated Divorce?
+Is Collaborative Divorce In Ohio Cheaper Than Litigated Divorce?